- 18 Sep 2023

 A health and safety inspector from the Health and Safety Executive or a local authority has wide-ranging powers under section 20 of the Health and Safety at Work etc Act 1974 (HSWA) for the purpose of enforcing workplace health and safety law.

-If you don’t comply with a health and safety inspector’s lawful requests, you and/or your business could face prosecution for obstruction, so it is important that you understand what powers an inspector has.
+If you don’t comply with a health and safety inspector’s lawful requests, you and/or your organisation could face prosecution for obstruction, so it is important that you understand what powers an inspector has.

 - at any reasonable time (or, in a dangerous situation, at any time) entering any premises which the inspector thinks it is necessary to enter.
 The inspector does not need an appointment.
 If you are worried about whether an inspector is who they say they are, ask to see their warrant.
 The inspector may bring along a police officer if they anticipate being obstructed;